 A theatrical performance.
 A text.
 An always repeated refrain…

 Attributed to a faux poet, at first.
-SInce original piece, have eliminated the ‘Fardaha’ part, and it’s just The General on the Roof.
+Since the original piece, I have eliminated the ‘Fardaha’ part, and it’s just The General on the Roof.

 Below, a quick explanation.

 Here’s the link to the Guernica site where the whole thing can be read: